God’s Gonna Cut You Down

 The woman’s pen hovered mid-air, her brow furrowing.
 “Well?”

 Diego shook his head, lips pinched tight.
-His vision blurred, and he knuckled his eyes as the tempest of emotions stormed within him.
+His vision blurred, and he knuckled his eyes.

 “Hold that boy!” a voice bellowed.

-Deep lines etched the man’s sienna-toned face, marking him as one who had seen too much in a life shaped by unforgiving hardship.
-His cold, unsettling eyes commanded attention.
+Deep lines etched the man’s sienna-toned face, giving him the look of someone who had faced a long and hard life.
+His cold, unsettling eyes demanded attention.
 Long, gray hair flowed down his back, and a silver mustache, twisted into perfect handlebars, adorned his upper lip.
 The whole image was one of wisdom—but it wasn’t a comforting aura.

 At his side, Raphael’s father jabbed a finger toward Diego.

 “That’s him!” he shouted.
-“He’s the one who summoned the Kraal!
+“He’s the one who called in the Kraal!
 He’s a growler!”

-All eyes turned on Diego, the weight of their stares colder than the dread twisting in his chest.
+All eyes turned on Diego, the weight of their stares a cold knife twisting in his gut.
 Accusations swept outward, driven by a need to find a scapegoat for the horror that had descended on them.

 “It’s all his fault!”

 Diego wanted to protest, to shout a denial—but he knew he only had moments to act.
-Hands clawing at him, he lunged for the folding table, scattering papers as he scrambled onto it.
-The woman stumbled back, screaming.
-“He’s coming for me!”
+He lunged for the folding table, papers scattering as he climbed onto it.
+The woman screamed and stumbled back.

-His heart pounded as his eyes darted around, searching for an escape.
+His eyes darted around, heart pounding, searching for an escape.
 Fabric rolls and weaving frames littered the space.
-At the far end, an archway beckoned, promising a path deeper into the station.
+There—an archway at the far end.

-Diego bolted toward it, veering to yank down a fire alarm at the last second.
-Sirens blared, red lights flashing overhead as a bulkhead door began to drop in the archway, a failsafe designed to seal off fires—exactly what he’d hoped for.
+Diego bolted for it, veering to pull a fire alarm at the last second.
+Sirens blared, red lights flashed overhead, and a bulkhead door began to drop in the archway—exactly what he’d hoped for.

 Shouts rang out as members of La Familia rounded the corner and spotted him.

-He straightened, the fire alarms still blaring, and ran.
 Serenity stretched endlessly ahead, a relic of the Union of Stars’ golden age.
-Once built to house tens of thousands, it now sheltered only a few hundred.
-Surely, there had to be somewhere he could disappear within its maze of empty corridors.
+It had once hosted tens of thousands, but now sheltered only a few hundred.
+Surely, somewhere within its maze of empty corridors, he could disappear.

-Although Serenity’s Rings may have started as identical in design, decades of modifications had given each a distinct character.
-Bravo Ring’s halls echoed the familiar layout of Charlie Ring, yet the subtle differences only set Diego on edge.
 He ventured deeper, the knot between his shoulders tightening.
+Serenity’s rings had started as identical in design, but decades of modification had given each a distinct personality.
+So, while Bravo Ring’s halls echoed the familiar layout of Charlie Ring, the subtle differences only put Diego on edge.

-Memories of Miguel’s hideout in an abandoned cargo bay on Charlie Ring lingered in Diego’s mind.
-Maybe, in some forgotten corner on this Ring, he could carve out something for himself, too.
+Memories of Miguel’s hideout in an abandoned cargo bay on Charlie Ring lingered in his mind.
+And he hoped that maybe, in some forgotten corner of this ring, he could carve out something of his own.

 2. He’ll Have to Go

-After days of running and hiding, Diego had reached his limit.
+After more than a day of running and hiding, Diego had reached his limit.
 He wedged himself behind a support beam, legs trembling as he pushed into the narrow space.
 Each breath came ragged and uneven, and his limbs weighed heavily, refusing to move—he had nothing left to give.

-Each time he thought he’d found a safe place to rest, the distant echoes of his pursuers’ voices drove him to flee once more.
+Each time he thought he’d found a safe place to rest, the distant echoes of his pursuers’ voices drove him to take flight again.
+He just couldn’t hide from all the cameras.
 Food and sleep were distant memories.
-His pounding head and churning stomach were reminders he had overused his gift.
+His pounding head was a reminder he had overused his gift.
 He wouldn’t be able to mask himself again anytime soon—not even if his life depended on it.
-Footsteps echoed along the corridor, growing louder with each beat of his racing heart.
+Footsteps echoed along the corridor, growing louder with each beat of his heart.

-Serenity was the only home Diego had ever known.
-Orbiting high above Arcadia, he often gazed down at the planet through the station’s viewports, imagining what life on the surface might be like.
-The adults had always warned that Arcadia’s surface was far worse off than the station—a hostile world plagued by void storms, with savage raiders, and abominations prowling its wastelands.
+Serenity was the only home he’d ever known.
+Orbiting high above Arcadia, Diego had often gazed down at the planet, imagining what life on the surface might be like.
+The adults always warned that Arcadia was a far worse place to be than the station.
+That it was a hostile world plagued by void storms, with savage raiders and abominations prowling its wastelands.

-But now, exhaustion gnawing at him, he had to wonder if it might be easier to disappear down there than in Serenity.
+But now, with exhaustion gnawing at him, he wondered if it would be easier to disappear down there than up here.

-“There he is!” someone shouted, their flashlight sweeping into the corner.
+“There he is!” came a shout, followed by a flashlight sweeping into the corner.
 Diego lifted his arm to shield his face, blinking against the glare.

 Rough hands grabbed his arms, yanking him upright.
-His thoughts spiraled in confusion.
+His thoughts spiraled.
 Down?
 Down where?

 An announcement crackled over the station’s intercom.
-“The boy has been captured.”
+“He has been captured.”

-The cold words wallowed heavily in Diego’s gut as they dragged him to the central plaza.
-A crowd had gathered, faces filled with anger and scorn.
-Diego’s gaze darted across each one, searching desperately for Donna, his chest tightening.
+The cold words wallowed in Diego’s gut as they dragged him to the central plaza.
+A crowd had gathered.
+Diego’s gaze darted across each person, searching desperately for Donna, but found only glares.

 She has to be here.
 She has to be alive.

-The crowd’s judgment pressed down on him.
-He could see it in their eyes—there were no looks of compassion, no doubts about his guilt.
+No one gathered here would even dare.
+Their judgment weighed on him.
+He could see it in their eyes—there were no looks of compassion.
+No doubts about his guilt.
 They had already decided his fate.
 They weren’t here for justice.
 They were here for punishment.
 To watch “the boy who had summoned the Kraal destroyer” get what he deserved.

-Anger rippled through them, a volatility on the edge of exploding.
+Anger simmered among them, a volatility on the edge of exploding.
 Jeers erupted—“Monster!”
 “Murderer!”—and small objects began to fly: a crumpled scrap of paper, a discarded cup, bits of old food.
-A spanner clanged against the floor near Diego’s feet, making him flinch.
+A spanner clanged loudly as it landed near his feet, making him jump.

 Standing next to Carlos, Diego looked utterly ragged.
 His standard-issue blue jumpsuit was smudged, rumpled, and torn after days of fleeing and hiding.